 - Maintaining, defending, settling, etc. a lawsuit in North Dakota court

-- Carrying on activities solely concerning internal affairs, like meetings of managers, shareholders, or members
+- Carrying on activities solely concerning internal affairs, like meetings of LLC members and/or managers

 - Having offices for the maintenance, transfer, exchange, etc. of the LLC’s own securities